Skip to content

 Setup Development Environment Setup Development Environment

-Install VSCode IDE, Git and Node.js
+Install VSCode IDE and Node

 1. VSCode https://code.visualstudio.com/